 Daytona Beach has as much entertainment value as any city on this list.
 It’s also considered by many to be the spring break capital of the world.
 With famous beaches, various events and recreational activities, it’s difficult to find the best places to retire in Florida without considering Daytona Beach.

 6. Vero Beach, Florida

 Vero Beach is the perfect spot for anyone looking for recreational value.
 This city in Indian River County has a wide range of recreational centers and popular beaches.
 Furthermore, it ranks high for retirement communities, with nearly 30% of its population being seniors.

 The community experience is a priority in Vero Beach.
 As a result, you will feel right at home, with easy access to a full calendar of community events, leisure activities and more.

 5. Venice, Florida

 You may know of Venice through its offshore coral reef and the Caspersen Beach, but it’s also home to many retirees.
 Over half of its population is seniors at nearly 60%.

 If you are looking for arts and culture, Venice is the perfect destination.
 There’s boutique shopping, superb dining options, and stunning white sand beaches that host regular events.

 4. Clearwater, Florida

 Are you looking to retire in the Florida Gulf Coast?
 If so, look no further than Clearwater.
-As the No. 1 beach in America according to TripAdvisor’s Travelers’ Choice and a top 10 beach in the world, Clearwater has become a staple city for retirees.
+As one of the best beaches in America according to TripAdvisor’s Travelers’ Choice, Clearwater has become a staple city for retirees.
 It’s one of the best places to retire in Florida with its stunning harbor, dining and live entertainment.